Hotfile: Usage

 Hotfile allowed users to upload and download files with any web browser.
 Non-registered users were allowed to upload up to 400 MB at once.
 After a successful file upload, the user was given a unique URL which allowed others to download the file.
 Non-registered users had to wait 15 seconds in the download queue and might have needed to enter a CAPTCHA and have to wait 30 minutes to download another file after a previous download session ended (even if the file did not download completely).
 Hotfile did not provide a search engine or browser.
-The site was offered in 19 different languages including Arabic, Bulgarian, Czech, two types of Chinese, Dutch, German, English, French, Hungarian, Italian, Japanese, Polish, Portuguese, Romanian, Russian, Spanish, Serbian and Turkish.
+The site was offered in 19 different languages including Arabic, Bulgarian, Czech, two types of Chinese, Dutch, German, English, French, Hungarian, Italian, Japanese, Polish, Portuguese, Romanian, Russian, Spanish, Serbo-Croatian and Turkish.

 Features

 The service had a Link Checker where users could enter file URLs in order to check their current availability.
 There was also a Hotlink feature, which allowed users to directly link to their files for an additional fee.